Brishawon/WHSTechNotes/journal.md

 it was tooken place at the gym from an tortament. it was not the same when it was a vid. it was poorly a number that was a brain wash number ok.

+# October 6, 2025

+ai would be allow but male your own sentence you can play games but you have to finish your work i will unblock every game website the chrombooks will have good stuff that people want you can use ai if you are strugguling on a question